-3. South-East Asia Nuclear-Weapons-Free Zone
+3. Southeast Asia Nuclear-Weapons-Free Zone

 Opened for signature: 15 December 1995

 Number of Parties: 10

-Status: Entered into force 27 March 1997
+Entry into Force: 27 March 1997

 Verification: Yes

-Additional information: http://www.aseansec.org/2082.htm
+Additional information: http://disarmament.un.org/treaties/t/bangkok/text

 The Southeast Asia Nuclear Weapon Free Zone (SEANWFZ) was established after a decade of negotiating and drafting efforts by the ASEAN Working Group on a Zone of Peace, Freedom and Neutrality (ZOPFAN) in Southeast Asia.
-The SEANWFZ or Bangkok Treaty applies to the 10 regional states and was signed by the heads of the 10 states/governments in Bangkok.
+The SEANWFZ or

+Bangkok Treaty applies to the 10 regional states and was signed by the heads of the 10 states/governments in Bangkok.